 I. HOW TO COMPLETE THE ADMINISTRATIVE FORMS?

-The proposal must be typed and filled-in in one of the EC languages.
+The proposal must be typed and filled-in in one of the official languages of the European Union

 The following numbers refer to the superscript numbers indicated in the proposal submission forms (A/1 to A/5).